mobilelabclass-itp/content/weeks/07_multi.md

 - summarize your challenges (and progress) on your wiki page

-- feed back
+- feedback

 - break

-- review demos
+- navigation and data (local and cloud)

 ### navigation demos revisted